Bedrock-OSS/bedrock-wiki/docs/guide/project-setup.md

 ## RP Manifest

 The next step is to create the `manifest.json` for the RP.
-The format for a resource-pack manifest is nearly identical to a BP manifests except that the `type` is `resources`, which marks the pack as a _Resource Pack_.
+The format for a resource-pack manifest is nearly identical to a BP manifests except that the `type` is `resources`, which marks the pack as a _Resource Pack_ and the optional `pack_scope` which specifies whether this resource pack can be used across the game or at an individual world level.

 Copy the following code into your newly created `RP/manifest.json` and insert your own UUIDs.